Do you offer transcript reviews/meetings/tours?

 Should I still apply if I won't have 2,000 hours by the application deadline?

 The program requires a minimum of 2,000 hours of health care experience (accrued at the time of application).
-If you will not be able to accumulate at least 2,000 hours of health care experience by September 1, then you should wait to apply during a future cycle. **As of the 2017-2018 application cycle, our program will no longer project hours up to our application deadline, but rather will consider the number of hours at the time you submit your application.
-Please note: this change does not impact the cycle in which you are eligible to apply, but it may impact the timing of when you submit your application if your hours are still in progress.
+If you will not be able to accumulate at least 2,000 hours of health care experience by the deadline, then you should wait to apply during a future cycle.
+The program does not project hours up to our application deadline or matriculation, but rather will consider the number of hours at the time you submit your application.

 Should I wait to apply until I have transcripts for courses that are in progress or planned at the time of completing my application?